 This type of evaluation can provide a wealth of information on the effectiveness of various TDM strategies.
 Based on this analysis, strategies may be added or removed based on new research and/or information provided in the project monitoring reports for projects subject to the City's TDM program.
-If the list of qualified strategies is amended, projects may continue to operate the agreed upon strategies at the time the project was approved, or they may revise their list of selected strategies when submitting their TDM Documentation with equivalent or greater points.
+If the list of qualified strategies is amended, projects may continue to operate the agreed upon strategies at the time the project was approved, or they may revise their list of selected strategies when submitting their TDM Documentation with strategies worth an equivalent or greater number of points.